246overclocked/OverclockedSwerve/README.md

   1. First make sure you have no Ant Build configurations already set (you can check by going to Run > External Tools > External Tools Configurations... and looking on the left of the window that pops up) and deleting any ones that have already been set.

-  1. Go to File > Import... > select Launch Configurations under Run/Debug > check off the 'Overclocked-Swerve' directory on the left (you should see two configuration files checked off on the right) > Finish.
+  1. Go to File > Import... > select Launch Configurations under Run/Debug > check off the 'OverclockedSwerve' directory on the left (you should see two configuration files checked off on the right) > Finish.
   **Note:** you may notice that running `git status` after this step reveals that the two configuration files you just imported were deleted - this is completely normal, but be sure to run `git stash` in order to restore these files.

   1. Right-click on the build.xml file in the OverclockedSwerve directory in the package explorer, select Run As > 1 Ant Build (the first option on the list).